zestedesavoir/latex-template/README.md

 pip install Pygments
 ```

-Note that this package require latex to be called with the `-shell-escape` option.
+Note that this package requires latex to be called with the `-shell-escape` option.

 # Testing and using

-The different macros and environement are defined in `zmdocument.cls` and documented [here](./documentation.md).
+The different macros and environment are defined in [`zmdocument.cls`](./zmdocument.cls) and documented in [`documentation.md`](./documentation.md).
 This file can be placed in the same directory as the `.tex` file (or in [your `texmf` directory](http://www.math.illinois.edu/~ajh/tex/tips-customstyles.html)).

-Here is a skeleton on what your LaTeX document should contains
+Here is a skeleton on what your LaTeX document should contain

 ```latex
 \documentclass{zmdocument}